Sino-Indian border dispute: Commands and troops deployment

+Village construction

+In 2024, The New York Times reported that, according to satellite imagery, China had constructed villages along and inside of disputed territory within Arunachal Pradesh (territory which falls within India based on the McMahon Line, but is administered by China, due to it falling on the Chinese side of the Line of Actual Control).
+Chinese individuals, called "border guardians," received annual subsidies to relocate to newly built villages and paid to conduct border patrols.

 List of disputed areas

 List of disputed areas, each with several hundred to several thousand km2 area, is as follows:

 Bhutan's Doklam area on Sikkim-China-Bhutan tri-junction, disputed by China in which Bhutan is assisted by India, has been kept out of this list, see also 2017 China–India border standoff at Doklam and Nathu La and Cho La clashes in Sikkim.
 India and China will hold the 9th round of military commander level talks on 24 January 2021, The talks will be held in Moldo opposite to the Chushul sector in India.